Introduction: Brain Tune E-book

 Deflection often takes the form of false equivalences.
 One familiar claim is that “plants feel pain too.”
 This argument does not arise from genuine concern for plants but from a desire to neutralize the moral urgency of animal suffering.
 Plants lack nervous systems, consciousness, and the capacity to experience pain.
 To equate plant biology with animal sentience is to distort science and ethics.
 The claim functions as a psychological shield, allowing individuals to dismiss vegan ethics without confronting their complicity in exploitation.

 Another common deflection is the “insect deaths” argument.
 Critics claim that veganism is hypocritical because crop harvesting kills insects.
 This conflates collateral damage with calculated violence.
 The unintended deaths of insects during farming are not morally equivalent to the deliberate breeding, confinement, and slaughter of sentient beings.
 To equate the two is not just misleading — it is morally incoherent.
 Besides that, we are living in a system of enormous animal agriculture where farmed animals consume vast amounts of crops, and as if these defenders forget that they themselves rely on plants.
 The argument collapses under its own weight: it ignores scale, distorts responsibility, and pretends that collateral harm is the same as deliberate violence.
 Both arguments reveal the depth of rationalization.
 They are not defenses of plants or insects, but defenses of domination.

 By invoking false equivalences, people attempt to trivialize animal exploitation and derail conversations about liberation.
 True ethical clarity requires rejecting such distortions.
-Compassion is not diluted by acknowledging complexity; it is strengthened by refusing systemic cruelty.
+Deflection is not a debate — it is a refusal of responsibility.
+Liberation begins when excuses end.

 2-6 Awakening of Conscience